 - Lastly, BE SPECIFIC!

-It is imperative, (as more and more companies do thorough background checks), that your information is accurate and exact.
-Academic background, salary, bonuses, financial history, (bankruptcies, etc.) work history and any arrests will all surface during a background check.
+It is imperative, that your information is accurate and exact.
+Academic, Financial, Work History, Arrests and any discrepancies will all surface during a background check.

 It is substantially better and easier to list an ‘incident’ and subsequently explain it during the interview process than having to defend why you did not list said ‘incident’ after its discovery during the background check.
 This heart-breaking discovery is usually not made until the offer has been extended and you’re preparing to resign!
 Many ‘youthful indiscretions’ have and will be overlooked in the interview process.
-However, an inaccurate or false statement discovered later is never forgiven.
-Obviously, this also goes for the information on your resume also.
+However, an inaccurate or false statement discovered later… is never forgiven!
+Obviously, this also goes for the information on your resume.

 First, it focuses the presentation of your background only on the relevant skills that are critical to the particular opening.